outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 		- avoiding carcinogenic substances once cancer is active (which means fasting and also avoiding nutrients in vitamins/supplements such as b-vitamins like niacin/folate/b12, and basically all protein including collagen and the amino acids like methionine listed below, and fats like linoleic acid as well as carbs, and avoiding p53 inhibitors like olive oil, as well as melatonin)

-		- I used a fast/keto/coconut oil diet + substance combinations like 'celastrol/ashwagandha/red yeast rice' or 'holy basil/ashwagandha/milk thistle/moringa' or 'omega 3s/quercetin/aged garlic extract/ashwagandha' to useful effect with aggressive metastatic brain cancer, regardless of other substances (other substances were useful, like baicalein/cats claw/thunder god vine/quercetin, but I avoided them to avoid excess organ damage from multiple supplements)
+		- use a fast/keto/coconut oil diet + substance combinations like 'celastrol/ashwagandha/red yeast rice' or 'holy basil/ashwagandha/milk thistle/moringa' or 'omega 3s/quercetin/aged garlic extract/ashwagandha' to useful effect with aggressive metastatic brain cancer, regardless of other substances (other substances were useful, like baicalein/cats claw/thunder god vine/quercetin, but avoid them to avoid excess organ damage from multiple supplements)
 			- https://www.amazon.com/Thunder-Tripterygium-Wilfordii-Anti-inflammatory-Immunosuppressive/dp/B0145XJQZ2/
 			- https://www.amazon.com/Gaia-Herbs-Ashwagandha-Liquid-Capsules/dp/B06XSTTX7C/
 			- also avoiding excess heat seemed to help (keeping temperature below 76 F), because heat shock proteins can help cancer grow
 			- 'garcinia cambogia, red yeast rice, calestrol, ashwagandha, berberine, moringa, selenium, holy basil, milk thistle, piperlongumine' is a more complete combination with high coverage of functionality
-			- also when I got Covid-19, my brain tumor was reduced without any medicine during the active infection immune response, possibly bc of Covid proteins' binding activity or other interactions with ACE2, "reduction-oxidation (redox) pathways related to cytochrome c", EGFR/VEGFR, HGFR/c-MET, adenine nucleotide translocator (ANT), "damage-associated molecular pattern (DAMP) that alarms the immune system of any potential danger in all cell types to help them mount an appropriate immune defense via activation of pattern recognition receptors (PRRs)", or upregulating these factors in the default covid immune response:
+			- covid-19 impacts brain tumors via an active infection immune response, possibly bc of Covid proteins' binding activity or other interactions with ACE2, "reduction-oxidation (redox) pathways related to cytochrome c", EGFR/VEGFR, HGFR/c-MET, adenine nucleotide translocator (ANT), "damage-associated molecular pattern (DAMP) that alarms the immune system of any potential danger in all cell types to help them mount an appropriate immune defense via activation of pattern recognition receptors (PRRs)", or upregulating these factors in the default covid immune response:
 				- 'increased interleukin (IL)-2, IL-7, interferon-inducible protein 10, granulocyte-colony stimulating factor, macrophage inflammatory protein 1-, monocyte chemoattractant protein 1, and tumor necrosis factor- (TNF-)' or IgG/IgM antibodies
 				- upregulation of cyt c, increased oxidative phosphorylation and ATP production, increase in amide I concentration in mitochondrial membrane potential and increase in ANT
 					- this is bc the mRNA-based COVID-19 vaccine altered mitochondria by: